 The candidate for this position will be safety oriented, extremely motivated, and must be able troubleshoot and perform preventative maintenance for the electrical and mechanical equipment in the plant.
 Candidates must be proficient in the theories learned in "A" school.
 They will perform electrical and mechanical repair and maintenance on equipment used in various stages of the process of making prefab building components out of sheet steel.
 They will work with a variety of systems and equipment including but not limited to cranes, conveyors, PLCs, high voltage electrical systems, electrical motors, hydraulic systems, pneumatic systems, AC/DC drives, and power distribution systems.
 Employees will be direct hires for the company and will not be asked to participate in a union environment.
 This is a rotating shift position.

 COMPENSATION AND BENEFITS:

-All positions are hourly.
-Most Technicians earn $65, 000 to start depending on background and experience; Aggressive bonus structure.
-Total compensation for this position can reach as high as $69K depending on company, team, and personal performance; Full benefits- Medical, Dental, 401(k), Workers Comp, paid holidays, Pension Plan; Potential within the company to grow and lead at this plant or other company facilities across the country.
+$60,000+ compensation to start depending on background and experience; Aggressive bonus structure with the possibility of earning 80-110% of base wage in bonuses.
+Total compensation for this position can reach as high as $70K depending on company, team, and personal performance; Full benefits- Medical, Dental, 401(k), Workers Comp, paid holidays, Pension Plan; Potential within the company to grow and lead at this plant or other company facilities across the country.